Manuel Margot Player Props: Rays vs. Orioles

 Manuel Margot At The Plate

-- Margot has four doubles, two home runs and seven walks while batting .247.
+- Margot is batting .253 with four doubles, two home runs and nine walks.

-- In 30 games played this year, he has homered in two of them.
+- In 31 games played this year, he has gone deep in two of them.

-- In nine games this season, Margot has picked up an RBI, with more than one RBI once.
+- Margot has driven in a run in nine games this season (29.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.